CGamesPlay/infra/README.md

 **Vault**

 Vault is used to store secrets and issue internal TLS certificates.
 It is not directly required by Nomad, but Nomad does have a tight Vault integration to allow workloads to securely receive secrets.
 Vault stores its data in Consul (:warning: in a real production system we would want to use a separate Consul cluster specifically to store Vault data).
+Vault Agent is a component of Vault which is used to update configuration files which contain secret data, and is used to rotate TLS certificates as well as to manage the encryption keys and tokens used by the other services.

 **WireGuard**